11 Ways To Find Housing For Felons In Houston |Apartments For Felons

 - Pay a bill if you can.
 Lastly, if you do receive some income consider paying a bill.
 If you put half on the rent, consider paying a smaller bill like the water or Netflix account.

 As I stated earlier finding housing with a criminal record will be difficult so it will take some out-of-the-box thinking.
 You may not receive the help you need on the first call and that’s ok.
 Don’t give up, keep calling.
 Even if an agency tells you they cannot help, before hanging up you need to ask this follow up question:

 If you cannot help me, can you give me one number to someone who you think can help a person like me?

-Look if you were patient enough to read this entire article, that signals to me that you will be resilient enough to eventually find housing and get back on your feet.
+Look if you were patient enough to read this entire article, which signals to me that you will be resilient enough to eventually find housing and get back on your feet.
 Stay strong.

 Nick Bryant is the author of Understanding Healthcare Is Half The Battle and a Senior Counselor with 13+ years of experience working in community health and mental health.
 He enjoys spending time with his family, watching WWE on Friday nights, and working toward a Google Data Analytics certification.
 If you have additional questions about community resources or government assistance programs, simply leave a comment below and he will follow up as soon as possible.